-25. Segment Information
+27. Segment Information

-The Company's reportable business segments are based on two distinct lines of business, metallurgical and thermal, and may include a number of mine complexes.
+The Company's reportable business segments are based on two distinct lines of business, metallurgical coal and thermal coal, and may include a number of mine complexes.
 The Company manages its coal sales by market, not by individual mining complex.
 Geology, coal transportation routes to customers, and regulatory environments also have a significant impact on the Company's marketing and operations management.
-Mining operations are evaluated based on Adjusted EBITDAR, per-ton cash operating costs (defined as including all mining costs except depreciation, depletion, amortization, accretion on asset retirements obligations, and pass-through transportation expenses), and on other non-financial measures, such as safety and environmental performance.
+Mining operations are evaluated based on Adjusted EBITDAR, per-ton cash operating costs (defined as including all mining costs except depreciation, depletion, amortization, accretion on asset retirement obligations, and pass-through transportation expenses), and on other non-financial measures, such as safety and environmental performance.
 Adjusted EBITDAR is not a measure of financial performance in accordance with generally accepted accounting principles, and items excluded from Adjusted EBITDAR are significant in understanding and assessing our financial condition.
 Therefore, Adjusted EBITDAR should not be considered in isolation, nor as an alternative to net income, income from operations, cash flows from operations or as a measure of our profitability, liquidity or performance under generally accepted accounting principles.
-The Company used Adjusted EBITDAR to measure the operating performance of its segments and allocate resources to the segments.
-Furthermore, analogous measures are used by industry analysts to evaluate the Company's operating performance.
+The Company uses Adjusted EBITDAR to measure the operating performance of its segments and allocate resources to the segments.
+Furthermore, analogous measures are used by industry analysts and investors to evaluate the Company's operating performance.
 Investors should be aware that the Company's presentation of Adjusted EBITDAR may not be comparable to similarly titled measures used by other companies.
-Upon emergence from bankruptcy, the Company updated its reportable segments to reflect the manner in which its Chief Operating Decision Maker (CODM) views the reorganized Company's business for purposes of reviewing performance and allocating resources.
-The Company now reports is results of operations primarily through the following reportable segments: Powder River Basin (PRB) segment containing the Company's primary thermal operations in Wyoming; the Metallurgical (MET) segment, containing the Company's metallurgical operations in West Virginia, Kentucky, and Virginia, and the Other Thermal segment containing the Company's supplementary thermal operations in Colorado, Illinois, and the Coal Mac thermal operation in West Virginia.
-Periods presented in this note have been recast for comparability.
+The Company reports its results of operations primarily through the following reportable segments: Powder River Basin (PRB) segment containing the Company's primary thermal operations in Wyoming; the Metallurgical (MET) segment, containing the Company's metallurgical operations in Colorado, Illinois, and West Virginia, Periods presented in this note have been recast for comparability.